Written by Amy (she/her), student

 Get involved

-When I talked with my university friends about high school, many of them wished they had spent more time getting involved in school activities, making memories, and having fun.
+When I talked to my university friends about high school, many of them wished they had spent more time getting involved in school activities, making memories, and having fun.
 This is a time to explore new things and put yourself out there!

 Some of my fondest memories from my last year of high school were connecting with both friends and teachers.